The information has been obtained from printed

 window or VAMUS ticket machine before getting on the bus.

-VAMUS, the regional bus company, has installled ticket machines
+VAMUS, the regional bus company, has installed ticket machines at

 recharge pre paid passes.They have instructions in English and